-Granite City, IL
+MCL Tear Granite City, IL

-Granite City, IL
+MCL Tear Granite City, IL

-MCL Tear Rehab in Granite City, IL
+MCL Tear Treatment in Granite City, IL

 Anatomy of an MCL Tear

-The knee is a complex joint comprising bones, cartilage, muscles, and ligaments (which connect bone to bone), all working together to provide stability and mobility.
-Four primary ligaments stabilize the knee: the anterior cruciate ligament (ACL), posterior cruciate ligament (PCL), lateral collateral ligament (LCL), and medial collateral ligament (MCL).
+The knee is a complex joint comprising bones, cartilage, muscles, and ligaments (which connect bone to bone), functioning together to offer stability and movement.
+Four primary ligaments support the knee: the anterior cruciate ligament (ACL), posterior cruciate ligament (PCL), lateral collateral ligament (LCL), and medial collateral ligament (MCL).

 Functions of the MCL in Knee Stability

-An MCL tear may impair these functions, causing pain, instability, and challenges in movement.
+An MCL tear may impair these functions, leading to pain, instability, and difficulty with movement.

 MCL Tear Treatment & Rehab in Granite City, IL | Physical Therapy for Knee Injuries Near Granite City